telerik/kendo-ui-core/docs/framework/globalization/overview.md

 ---
 title: Overview
-page_title: Overview of Globalization in Kendo UI framework
+page_title: Overview | Kendo UI Globalization
-description: Documentation how to define current culture settings, format number or date objects in the process of globalization.
+description: "Learn how to define current culture settings, format number or date objects in the process of globalization when working with Kendo UI."
+slug: overview_kendoui_globalization
 position: 1
 ---

-# Kendo Globalization Overview
+# Globalization Overview

 Globalization is the process of designing and developing an application that works in multiple cultures.
-The culture defines specific information for the number formats, week and month names, date and time formats and etc.
+The culture defines specific information for the number formats, week and month names, date and time formats, etc.

+## Getting Started

-Kendo UI provides a way to internationalize the current page using a culture script.
-Kendo UI exposes culture(cultureName) method which allows to select the culture script coresponding to the "`<language code>-<country/region code>`".
-For complete overview of the *culture* method, [review the Kendo API Reference](/api/javascript/kendo#methods-culture).
+[Kendo UI provides a way to internationalize the current page using a culture script](http://demos.telerik.com/kendo-ui/globalization/index).
+Kendo UI exposes culture (`cultureName`) method which allows you to select the culture script corresponding to the `<language code>-<country/region code>`.

-## Define the current culture

-First let's start by adding the required culture script:

-### Add culture scripts to the page:
+For detailed information on the `culture` method, refer to the [API reference article on this method](/api/javascript/kendo#methods-culture).

+### Define Current Culture

+First, add the required culture script to the page, as demonstrated in the example below.

+###### Example

     <script src="jquery.js"></script>
     <script src="kendo.all.min.js"></script>